SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ![alt text](/img/posts/PTS_REB_raw.png "Raw Distributions, Points & Rebounds")

 At the same time, a large number of players accumulate very little, if any, stats at all.
 This fact is important, although it is rarely considered among the experts, and the resulting distributions can change dramatically depending on how we handle it.
-That is, there is a huge difference in comparing within the pool of fantasy-relevant players vs. the entirety of the league.
 Ideally, the relative value of a player for fantasy purposes should be considered only in relation to other plausible options, and not in relation to the bulk of players that get little or no playing time.
 Before making any transformations, thus, a cut-off should be levied, and I define mine at the 25th percentile of games played.
 Granted, this number is arbitrary, but it is a useful starting point that has the effect of eliminating most ‘garbage time’ players as well as those with season defining injuries (e.g., Joel Embiid in 24-25).

 Then, I scale raw category accumulations by games played.
 Most fantasy relevant players will miss some time during a season due to minor injuries, so using per-game statistics (which is standard) helps to level the field.

 ```python